 MEDFitness use a similar approach and use it as an opportunity to up-sell high margin meal replacement services that provide ongoing recurring income.
-Learn exactly how MEDFitness do that here.

 At Discover Strength, the Body Comp Challenge consists of:

 - 8 training sessions over 4 weeks (2 training sessions per week). - A Body Composition test using a Bod Pod at the beginning and end of the challenge. - Captains meet with each client for an initial 15-minute consultation - Packages: - 8 x 1-on-1 strength training sessions, cardio, consultations and body composition assessment = \$730 - 8 x 1-on-1 strength training sessions, consultations and body composition assessment = \$582